jamirov/Readme-Generator/README.md

 # Readme Generator ![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)
 ## Description
-* It creates a dynamic readme file using teminal commainds.
+* This is a command-line application that runs with Node.js that dynamically generates a READMEmd file based on input about your project. .
 ## Table of Contents

 * [Installation](#installation)